openwallet-foundation/bifold-wallet/README.md

 This will launch Bifold on your selected Android emulator for development and testing.

-### For MacOS

-TBD - Help Wanted

-### For Windows

-TBD - Help Wanted

 ## Running Bifold on an iOS Device

-Please note, you can't run the iOS version of Bifold on an iOS simulator – it must be run on an actual iOS device.
 To develop for iOS, you'll need a Mac with Xcode installed and potentially a developer team membership to execute Bifold on your device.

 The easiest way to run Bifold on an iOS device is through Xcode, as outlined below: